jongunter/starter-plunkers/README.md

 # Starter & Template Plunkers for Various Frameworks
+Plunker templates for AngularJS, React, jQuery, and more!
 Need to mock something up quickly or reproduce a bug?
 Start here!
+Don't see your favorite framework?
+Pull Requests are gladly welcomed!